King Danjong Explained | The History Behind The King's Warden

 Please place the sorrow left behind upon my back.

-Korean history becomes even more interesting when we explore it through films and stories.
+Korean history becomes even more meaningful when we explore it through films, stories, and songs.

 Comments